Undergraduate certificate: Latin American studies

-The Latin American Studies Program (LASP) is an interdisciplinary curriculum that introduces students to the cultures, arts, languages, histories, and social practices from Mexico, Central and South America, and the Caribbean, and provides students with frameworks for making sense of the social, political, and economic challenges faced in those regions.
+The Latin American Studies Program (LASP) is an interdisciplinary curriculum that introduces students to cultures, arts, languages, histories, and social practices from Mexico, Central and South America, and the Caribbean, and provides students with frameworks for making sense of the social, political, and economic challenges faced in those regions.

 Faculty members from across the College of Liberal Arts and Sciences participate in the Latin American Studies Program as affiliated faculty members.
 Other University of Iowa faculty members occasionally offer courses and participate in the program's research, study, and interdisciplinary activities.

-Latin American Studies is one of the academic units in the Division of World Languages, Literatures and Cultures.
+Latin American Studies is one of the academic units in the Division of World Languages, Literatures, and Cultures.

 Study Abroad